 The timing isn't accidental.
 AI companies have collectively raised hundreds of billions in capital over the past 18 months, with Microsoft, Google, Amazon, and Meta alone committing over $200 billion in infrastructure spending for 2025 and 2026.
 That money is flowing into data centers, chips from Nvidia, and massive computing clusters - all funded through a mix of cash reserves and corporate debt.
 Bond investors are now questioning whether the revenue from AI products will ever justify these expenditures.

 The concern extends beyond just the tech giants.
 Smaller AI startups have been issuing debt at aggressive terms, betting that their valuations will continue climbing.
 But with OpenAI still burning through billions annually despite ChatGPT's popularity, and enterprise adoption of AI tools moving slower than projected, fixed-income managers are starting to price in default risk.
-According to the survey data, bond spreads for AI-focused companies have widened by an average of 45 basis points over the past quarter.
+According to the Bank of America survey data, bond spreads for AI-focused companies have widened by an average of 45 basis points over the past quarter.